-Keep discards for each deck in the matching "Discard" space on the gameboard.
+Keep separate face-up discard piles for the two decks.
 You may not look through the discards unless you play a card that allows you to!

 When a deck runs out, reshuffle its discards.
 If a deck runs out and there are no discards, nobody can draw any of that kind of card!